 Google ads are a type of pay-per-click (PPC) advertising.
 That is, you only pay when a user clicks on your ad.
-These can be broken up into a few different types of ads: Search, Shopping, Display and YouTube ads.
+These can be broken up into a few different types of ads: Search, Shopping, Display, and YouTube.

 01. Google Search

-Google Search ads are text ads that appear on a results page when a user searches for a certain query.
-This means that your business will appear before any other organic results, allowing you to secure that top spot.
+Google Search ads are text ads that appear on a results page when a user searches for a particular query.
+This means your business will appear before other organic results, allowing you to secure that top spot.

 Why choose Google Search ads?

 - No extra assets are needed (photos, videos, etc.)

 02. Google Shopping